MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 1. Configure a workspace identity in the workspace where the connection will be used.
 For more information, see [Workspace identity](../security/workspace-identity.md).

 1. Grant the organizational account or service principal access to the storage account.
-For details, see [Create a OneLake shortcut to storage account with trusted workspace access](../security/security-trusted-workspace-access.md#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access)
+For more information, see [Create a OneLake shortcut to storage account with trusted workspace access](../security/security-trusted-workspace-access.md#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access)

 1. Configure a resource instance rule.
-For details, see [Resource instance rule](../security/security-trusted-workspace-access.md#resource-instance-rule).
+For more information, see [Resource instance rule](../security/security-trusted-workspace-access.md#resource-instance-rule).

 1. Follow steps from [Set up your connection](#set-up-your-connection) to create the connection.